Home Star Investors Latest Sameer Nigam Shareholdings and Portfolio in 2026

 2. Which sectors does Sameer Nigam invest in?

-He invests in fintech, healthcare, EdTech, marketing and advertising, and other technology-driven platforms.
+Sameer invests in fintech, healthcare, EdTech, marketing and advertising, and other technology-driven platforms.
 This is part of Sameer Nigam investment sectors.

-3. What is Sameer Nigam’s estimated net worth?
+3. What is Sameer Nigam’s net worth?

 4. What is Sameer Nigam’s investment strategy?